Voidware-Prohibited/Flora-Assets/README.md

      <a href="https://liberapay.com/colorindarkness"><img alt="Support me on Liberapay" src="https://img.shields.io/badge/support_me_on-liberapay-yellow?link=https%3A%2F%2Fliberapay.com%2Fcolorindarkness%2F"></a>
 </p>

-A kit of fully functional, customizable and optimized foliage assets with compatible licenses gathered from the internet, prepared and standardized with Wind support for Unreal Engine 5.
-Check out the parent project [Target Vector](https://github.com/Voidware-Prohibited/TargetVector).
+Source Asset files for [Flora](https://github.com/Voidware-Prohibited/Flora), A kit of fully functional, customizable and optimized foliage assets with compatible licenses gathered from the internet, prepared and standardized with Wind support for Unreal Engine 5.

 _Flora is under heavy development, many features may not be finished or production-ready_.